General Ledger and Trial Balance¶

 it is possible to allocate only a part of the tax transaction,

-it is not necessary to manage several different general accounts depending on the type of sale and type of tax,
+it is not necessary to manage several general accounts depending on the type of sales and the type of tax,

-you can restructure your chart of taxes as you need.
+you can restructure your chart of taxes as required.

-At any time, you can check your chart of taxes for a given period using the report Accounting ‣ Reporting ‣ Generic Reporting ‣ Taxes ‣ Taxes Report.
+At any time, you can check your chart of taxes for a given period using the report.

-Furthermore, for your tax declaration, you can click on one of the tax accounts to investigate the detailed entries that make up the full amount.
-This helps you search for errors, such as when you have entered an invoice at full tax rate when it should have been zero-rated for an inter-community trade or for a charity.
+Furthermore, for your tax declaration, you can click one of the tax accounts to investigate the detailed entries that make up the full amount.
+This helps you search for errors, such as when you have entered an invoice at full tax rate when it should have been zero-rated for an intracommunity trade or for charity.